rombie18/mcqueen/README.md

 ## Running the software

 As configured by the installation script, the software should automatically start running when the Jetson Nano boots up.
 If for any reason you would want the program to stop, you can gracefully terminate the process by executing `sudo systemctl stop mcqueen`.
-You can manually start the program by running the main python script `python drive.py`.
+You can manually start the program by running the main python script in the main directory: `python drive.py`.

-> :warning: Make sure to turn on power to the encoder when using, otherwise the Jetson Nano may crash without warning
+> :warning: Make sure to turn on power to the encoder when starting the program, otherwise the Jetson Nano will crash!

 ## Handy commands
 - Disable automatic start program on boot: `sudo systemctl disable mcqueen`